 Additional instructions (for example, “click on the XYZ campaign tab”)

 Not required but strongly recommended: A 2-3 minute case study video that captures the creative and actual interactive experience.
 For a sample video, click here.

 You cannot upload video directly to the submission form.
 Video material must be uploaded to Youtube or Vimeo and you need to share the link with us.
 Other creative materials need to be submitted via a publicly accessible URL or they cannot be viewed or scored by the judges.

 Tell us what you did to accomplish the goals and objective identified above, including interactive tactics, percentage of budget allocated and anything unique, noteworthy or interesting about how you executed the strategy.

 This section should address the following:

-- What did you do to accomplish the brand and/or business goals and objectives outlined above?
+What did the agency do to accomplish the brand and/or business goals and objectives outlined above?

-- What percentage of the overall interactive budget was allocated to executing the campaign?
+What percentage of the overall interactive budget was allocated on each channel?